veeto

 Summary

-Senator Laird's Clean Energy Safety Act of 2025 establishes comprehensive safety standards for energy storage systems in California by requiring compliance with National Fire Protection Association (NFPA) 855 guidelines.
-The legislation mandates that the California Building Standards Commission and State Fire Marshal incorporate these standards into state building codes after July 1, 2026.
+Senator Laird's Clean Energy Safety Act of 2025 establishes comprehensive safety standards for large-scale energy storage systems in California by incorporating the National Fire Protection Association (NFPA) 855 Standard into state building codes.
+The legislation requires the California Building Standards Commission and State Fire Marshal to adopt provisions at least as protective as the most recent NFPA 855 Standard in building code updates after July 1, 2026.

 Key Dates